beehive-lab/TornadoVM/assembly/src/docs/7_FPGA.md

-# Tornado FPGA Support
+# TornadoVM FPGA Support

-Tornado supports execution and prototyping with OpenCL compatible Intel and Xilinx FPGAs.
+TornadoVM supports execution and prototyping with OpenCL compatible Intel and Xilinx FPGAs.
 For debugging you can use common IDEs from Java ecosystem.

 **IMPORTANT NOTE:** The minimum input size to run on the FPGA is 64 elements (which correspondonds internally with the local work size in OpenCL).